A ray of hope: Festival of Hope gives needed help to those with cancer

-Jensen’s car is adorned with a pink ribbon decal on the hood with the date 5-24-11 and more decals wrapping around the sides of the car.

-May 24, 2011, is when she was diagnosed with cancer, according to a poster hanging next to the car.
-The ribbon wrapping around the car symbolizes how she felt like she had arms wrapped around her keeping her safe during her cancer treatments.
+May 24, 2011, is when she was diagnosed with cancer, according to the poster hanging next to the car.
+The ribbon wrapping around the car symbolizes how she felt like she had arms wrapped around her, keeping her safe during her cancer treatments.

 Jensen’s story is just one of many for those attending the Festival of Hope.